 So Love Island is back!
-Whether you love it or hate it, be prepared for it to be everywhere you look for the next 8 weeks.
+Whether you love it or hate it, it’s already everywhere you look.
 But even if reality TV isn’t your type on paper, there’s still lessons there to be learned if you look hard enough.
 And trust us, we’ve been looking…

 Lesson one: Branding is everything

-Now on its seventh season, these aren’t just nobodies appearing on your TV, oh no honey.
+Now on its eighth season, these aren’t just nobodies appearing on your TV, oh no honey.
 These people have a brand and reputation that precedes them.
-From daughters of famous actors (oh hi Dani Dyer) to semi-professional sports stars and models to, of course, the Insta-famous, the seventh season Love Island contestants will have a story to tell and a brand to uphold.
+From daughters of famous footballers (oh hi Gemma Owen) to semi-professional sports stars and models to, of course, the Insta-famous, the Love Island contestants will have a story to tell and a brand to uphold.
 And that’s not so different to you!

 Everyone wants their business to mean something to their audience and that usually means having a recognisable brand to back it up.
 If you want people to listen to what you have to say, you have to get their attention.
 And having a great brand, one that is memorable and meaningful, is a fantastic start.